Pablo-A-Baeza/Gender-Diversity-in-Game-of-Thrones---Case-Study/README.md

 The chi-square results are very **significant**, now we have data to back us up in front of the board.
 Let's knock on their door.

-*People Analyst:* After collecting data of Westeros workforce and analyzing it, I've found a very stronge pattern between gender proportions and departments.
+*People Analyst:* After collecting data of Westeros workforce and analyzing them, I've found a very stronge pattern between gender proportions and departments.

 *Board:* That might be a coincidence, we definitely take care of having a diverse and rich workforce within our organization.